 Once your guitar seems well-tuned, play a few key chords that use all strings like E, G, B and A chords and run them together.

-Listen to sound to make sure you have the tuning right.
+Listen to the sound to make sure you have the tuning right.

 Play an entire piece trying different techniques like sliding, bending, picking and if the tuning is always the same, your guitar is ready.